geeknik/my-awesome-stars/README.md

 - [SadeghHayeri/GreenTunnel](https://github.com/SadeghHayeri/GreenTunnel) - GreenTunnel is an anti-censorship utility designed to bypass the DPI system that is put in place by various ISPs to block access to certain websites.
 - [ResidualLaugh/FindSomething](https://github.com/ResidualLaugh/FindSomething) - 基于chrome、firefox插件的被动式信息泄漏检测工具
 - [bhavyagada/watdat](https://github.com/bhavyagada/watdat) - Wat dat (What's that?) is a browser extension to explain any highlighted text on the web page using AI.
-- [mem0ai/chrome-extension](https://github.com/mem0ai/chrome-extension) - Claude Memory: Long-term memory for Claude
+- [mem0ai/mem0-chrome-extension](https://github.com/mem0ai/mem0-chrome-extension) - Claude Memory: Long-term memory for Claude
 - [4as/ChatGPT-DeMod](https://github.com/4as/ChatGPT-DeMod) - Tampermonkey/Greasemonkey script that hides the moderation results when communicating with ChatGPT.
+- [zen-browser/desktop](https://github.com/zen-browser/desktop) - 🌀 Experience tranquillity while browsing the web without people tracking you!
 - [robin-collins/netsim](https://github.com/robin-collins/netsim) - NetSim is an AI-powered web application designed to generate highly interactive and detailed web simulations based on user descriptions.
 - [sindresorhus/nano-spawn](https://github.com/sindresorhus/nano-spawn) - Tiny process execution for humans — a better child_process
 - [jofpin/synthBTC](https://github.com/jofpin/synthBTC) - A tool that uses advanced Monte Carlo simulations and Turbit parallel processing to create possible Bitcoin prediction scenarios.